lusaxweb/vuesax/docs/components/selects.md

 ## Autocomplete

-You can add the autocomplete functionality in the desired selected with the property `vs-autocomplete`.
+You can add the autocomplete functionality in the desired selected with the property `autocomplete`.

 <vuecode md>
 <div slot="demo">